Ontario Hockey Association: Early history

 In the beginning, the OHA had one league of senior men's hockey teams.
 This group included teams from Ottawa, Kingston, Toronto, and London.
 In the first years, the schedule consisted of this group playing a series of elimination playoffs leading to a single-game final playoff.
 For the first three years the Ottawa Hockey Club was the champions, winners of the Cosby Cup.
 In 1894, the Ottawa team and the Association came to a disagreement over the venue of the finals, and Ottawa left the league.
 This was a schism that would lead to the forming of the Ottawa District Hockey Association, governing most of eastern Ontario ice hockey play.

 In 1892, the junior-level was introduced for play at a lower level.
 It was not age-limited to young men under the age of 20 until 1896, when the OHA introduced the 'intermediate'-level play bracket.
 In 1919, the Memorial Cup was introduced, first called the 'OHA Memorial Cup', and was first won by University of Toronto Schools (UTS).
-It was to be the national championship trophy for junior-level play.
+It became the national championship trophy for junior-level play.

-In 1897, intermediate level was introduced.
+In 1897, the intermediate level was introduced.
 This was to organize teams of a lower standard than the seniors.
-The first champions were Berlin, defeating the Frontenacs 3-0.
+The first champions were Berlin, defeating the Frontenacs 3–0.

 Stanley Cup

-From 1893-1908, teams from the OHA could and did challenge for the Stanley Cup, including:
+From 1893 to 1908, teams from the OHA could and did challenge for the Stanley Cup, including: